 An attorney gets paid only if you win your case.

 There are no out-of-pocket costs for attorney’s fees.
 If your claim is successful, the attorney gets paid out of retroactive benefits (backpay) you may receive.
-Your retroactive benefits are paid back to the date the judge finds you disabled.
 Attorneys are paid the lesser amount of 25% or $6,000, of your retroactive benefits.

 Another benefit to hiring Evans & Evans, PC is the lasting support we provide.
 Even if you are awarded benefits, your case can be reviewed at any time to determine whether your benefits should continue.
 It is our policy to represent our former clients at no charge during these reviews.
 Many firms charge $1500 for this service.
 We continue to be available to our clients if they have questions even after their case is settled.